 Knitting Gauge: 13.5 sts + 18 r = 4" in St st

 Knitting Gauge on Yarn Labels

 As well as patterns, you can also find a knitting gauge on most yarn labels.
-On the yarn label below it specifies that you will have a gauge of 18 rows and 13.5 stitches per 4 inches (10cm) square using 6.5mm needles.
+The yarn label below specifies that you will have a gauge of 18 rows and 13.5 stitches per 4 inches (10cm) square using 6.5mm needles.

 You can see this in the little square gridded image on the right side, as well as the recommended needle size, which is 6.5 mm needle or UK3 or 10.5US.

-This is useful to know if you are making your own pattern or using a different yarn to the recommended yarn in a pattern.
+This is useful to know if you are making your own pattern or using a different yarn than the recommended yarn in a pattern.

 Why Is Knitting Gauge Important?

 The knitting gauge measures how big or small your stitches are.
 If your knitting doesn’t match the right gauge given in the pattern, you may have any of the following problems:

 - Your garment won't fit